The Excel CUMPRINC function calculates the cumulative payment on the principal of a loan or investment, between two specified periods.

 The following spreadsheet shows the Excel Cumprinc function used to calculate the cumulative payment on the principal, during each year of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

-Further examples of the Excel Cumprinc function are provided on the Microsoft Office website.
+For further details and examples of the Excel Cumprinc function, see the Microsoft Office website.